 About Shafqat

 I build free, formula-verified salary and tax calculators for workers, freelancers, and anyone trying to understand their pay.
-Every calculator on this site is cross-checked against primary government sources — IRS Publication 15 for federal withholding tables, the Social Security Administration for the annual FICA wage base, the Department of Labor for FLSA overtime thresholds, and the Bureau of Labor Statistics for wage benchmarks — before it goes live.
+Every calculator on this site is cross-checked against primary government sources before it goes live.
+IRS Publication 15 for federal withholding tables, the Social Security Administration for the annual FICA wage base, the Department of Labor for FLSA overtime thresholds, and the Bureau of Labor Statistics for wage benchmarks.
 Every source is linked directly on the calculator page so you can verify the numbers yourself.

 How Formulas Are Verified